Neal Collins (politician)

 Neal Collins (born July 6, 1982) is a Republican member of the South Carolina House of Representatives, representing the 5th district.
 He was first elected in 2014, and re-elected in every subsequent election.
-In 2010, he was one of several candidates running for the open seat of 3rd congressional district of South Carolina in the House of Representatives, which was held by J. Gresham Barrett, but left to compete in the 2010 Gubernatorial election for the Governor of South Carolina.
+In 2010, he was one of several candidates running for the open seat of 3rd congressional district of South Carolina in the House of Representatives, which was held by J. Gresham Barrett, but left to compete in the 2010 South Carolina gubernatorial election.

-Personal life
+Early life and education

 Neal Collins was born in Easley, South Carolina in Pickens County.
 Collins attended Furman University and graduated in 2004 with a double major in Political Science and French.
 Collins later earned a Juris Doctor from the University of South Carolina School of Law in 2007.
 He has passed both the North Carolina and South Carolina bars.
-He has been in private practice for over seven years.
-Currently, he works for Brock & Scott, PLLC practicing real estate law in both South Carolina as well as North Carolina where he currently has a home.
+He has been in private practice for over sixteen years.
+Currently, he works for The Hendricks Law Firm practicing general law with a focus on family law in South Carolina.
+In 2020, he received a Masters in Liberal Arts from Harvard Extension School.

+Political career

 2010 Congressional Candidacy

-Collins announced his candidacy on July 4, 2009, in Easley in front of Michael's Pizzeria.
-Collins has made numerous appearances at public gatherings, debates, and radio interviews as well as working tirelessly going door-to-door in the 3rd district of South Carolina which consists of nine whole counties (Abbeville, Anderson, Edgefield, Greenwood, Laurens, McCormick, Oconee, Pickens, and Saluda) and a part of a tenth (Aiken County).
+Collins announced his candidacy on July 4, 2009, in Easley in front of Merrell's Pizzeria.
+Collins made numerous appearances at public gatherings, debates, and radio interviews as well as working tirelessly going door-to-door in the 3rd district of South Carolina which consists of nine counties (Abbeville, Anderson, Edgefield, Greenwood, Laurens, McCormick, Oconee, Pickens, and Saluda) and a part of a tenth (Aiken County).
 Collins' emphasis on a back-to-basics approach to government under his platform "Responsibility, Recovery, Reform" includes such ideals as limited government, lower taxes, accountability of government, and elimination of nepotism.
 Collins lost the election after receiving 8.2% of the vote.

-2014 SC House District #5 Candidacy
+2014 SC House District #5

-Collins announced his candidacy on March 19, 2014, in Easley, South Carolina after the retirement of State Representative Phil Owens.
-He won the primary with a majority of the vote, defeating Rick Tate and Harley Taton.
+Collins announced his candidacy on March 19, 2014, in Easley, South Carolina after the retirement of state Representative Phil Owens.
+He won the primary with a majority of the vote, defeating Rick Tate and Harley Taton by a wide margin.
 In the general election, he won without opposition.